rsms/move/README.md

   - As functions, or lambdas, are the key awesomeness of JavaScript and is a very light-weight thing, the "function" keyword and boilerplate argument parens just need to be easier to write.
 Move uses the `^` keyword and does not enforce `()` for argument-less functions.

-  - The last producing statement in a function is automatically returned.
+  - The last statement in a function is automatically returned.

   - Functions can be called using the `foo {key: value}` syntax, passing arguments by name.
 This greatly increases code readability.